NoamCohen12/CPP_EX1_24-main/README.md

 # CPP_EX1_24

 The project implements in C++
+and deals with graphs and various algorithms on them

+## Author
+Noam Cohen

+Email: noam12345002@gmail.com

+## Graph
-and deals with graphs and various algorithms on them The graph is represented as a 2D adjacency matrix.
+The graph is represented as a 2D adjacency matrix.

-My code refers to 2 cases:
+My code refers to 2 graphs types:

 1.directed graph

 2.undirected graph

-also refers to 3 various graphs:
+also refers to 3 casses:

 1.without weight.

 2.with positive weight.

 3.with negative weight.

-## Author
-Noam Cohen

-Email: noam12345002@gmail.com

 ## Main Classes